If you’re a foreign citizen headed to Mexico on your next vacation, you’ll need a Mexico tourist card to enter the country.

 To apply online, you’ll need your contact info, passport, flight information, and hotel name or address of the place you’re staying.
 For example, if you’re staying at a vacation rental in Mexico, you’ll need the full address.
 Visa and Mastercard are accepted as payment.

-Print out the completed forms and take them with you to present to immigration officials upon entering Mexico and get is stamped.
+Print out the completed forms and take them with you to present to immigration officials upon entering Mexico and get it stamped.
+It is not valid unless you do this step.

 Mexico Tourist Card Instructions